|

 Hill for her 2005 description of her

-grandparents arrival in Barry and life there.
+grandparents arrival in Barry and their life there.

 Nellie was counted twice in the 1900 U.S. Census —